Ask a Doctor: What Causes Yeast Infections?

 Regular probiotic use, be it oral or vaginal, might play a role in yeast prevention, but the jury is still out on this.

 For those with constant and recurrent yeast, boric acid vaginal suppositories (yes, the stuff that kills roaches!) can be used weekly as a preventive measure.
 They work by keeping the vaginal pH acidic.
 Evidence suggests oral nystatin, an antifungal medication, does not prevent vaginal yeast and lactobacillus (oral or vaginal) does not prevent infection related to antibiotic use.
 In women susceptible to yeast when taking antibiotics, a dose of fluconazole at the start and end of antibiotic therapy may prevent antibiotic-related infection.

-Sadly for those who swear by it, topical plain yogurt on the external vulva or even in the vagina might be soothing but is not effective treatment for yeast.
+Sadly for those who swear by it, topical plain yogurt on the external vulva or even in the vagina might be soothing but is not an effective treatment for yeast.
 Of course, it goes without saying that unsweetened and non-fruit varieties are preferred here if you engage in this DIY remedy.
-Intravaginal garlic cloves and tree tree oil have no role in yeast prevention or treatment either.
+Intravaginal garlic cloves and tea tree oil have no role in yeast prevention or treatment either.

 Have a question for Dr. Dweck?
 Leave it in the comments!

 Featured image by Tiffany Sutton